Diverse small class of students in lecture style room, one girl raising hand

 Are college honors programs worth it?

 Being a part of an honors college requires more than just dedication; you need to prepare yourself to handle a lot of coursework, write interesting essays, participate in seminars, and much more.
-But the benefits that come with these programs are immense, ranging from advanced courses to priority registration.
+However, the benefits that come with these programs are immense, ranging from advanced courses to priority registration.
 Honors programs offer additional support from the college that other students don’t get, including honors scholarships, advisors and mentors, and even special study abroad opportunities and other exclusive activities.
 It’s an extremely enriching undergraduate experience with fair tuition, a diverse student body, and a more personalized education—just be prepared to work hard for it.

 Institutions that offer college honors programs